-The Stock Option Plan was adopted by the Board of Directors in December 1998, and was terminated upon recommendation of the Compensation Committee in 2001.
-See also the "Compensation Discussion and Analysis" on page 30 for additional information regarding plan termination.
+The Stock Option Plan was adopted by the Board in December 1998, and was terminated upon recommendation of the Compensation Committee in 2001.
+See also the "Compensation Discussion and Analysis" on page 35 for additional information regarding plan termination.
 The Compensation Committee is charged with the ongoing administration of the Stock Option Plan.
-During the approximately three-year period that the plan was active, grants were made to certain management employees ("participants") in March, 1999, January, 2000, and January, 2001.
+During the approximate three-year period that the plan was active, grants were made to certain management employees ("participants") in March, 1999, January, 2000, and January, 2001.
 No option grant has been made since January 2001, and no further option grants will be made under this plan.
-The Stock Option Plan remains in effect solely for the purpose of the continued administration of the 66,500 option shares currently outstanding.
+The Stock Option Plan remains in effect solely for the purpose of the continued administration of the 33,000 option shares currently outstanding.

 Stock options granted under the Stock Option Plan entitle the holders of those options to purchase up to the number of shares of common stock specified in the grant.
 Each option grant carried a vesting period of three years: 25% in year one, 25% in year two and 50% in year three.
 The options granted under the Stock Option Plan were granted for a period of ten years at an exercise price equal to 100% of the fair market value based on the closing stock price on the day preceding the grant.
-If unexercised, current outstanding options will expire in 2010 and 2011.
+If unexercised, current outstanding options will expire in 2011.
 Currently, all outstanding options are fully-vested and exercisable.
-As of December 31, 2008, no option grants had exercise prices below the fair market value of the underlying common stock.
-On March 5, 2009, a total of 30,700 options, which were granted on March 5, 1999, expired and were forfeited because the exercise price exceeded the current market value of Unitil's common stock.
-Of the 30,700 options that expired and were forfeited, 26,700 were held by the Named Executive Officers.
-The options granted under the Stock Option Plan are reflected in the Outstanding Equity Awards Table on page 41.
+As of December 31, 2009, no option grants had exercise prices below the fair market value of the underlying common stock.
+In 2009 and to date in 2010, a total of 70,700 options granted in 1999 and 2000 have expired and were forfeited.
+The details of those forfeitures are shown in the table below.